HercDotTech/jquery-snow/README.md

 });
 ```

-Tested on jQUery 2.7 and 3.1.
+Tested on jQuery 2.7 and 3.1.